 Besides innovative sounds, melodies were key for Jackson.
 “It’s a universe of where you can go, with those 12 notes (…) It’s the melody, the melody is most important.
 If the melody can sell me, if I like the rough, then I’ll go to the next step.
 If it sounds good in my head, it’s usually good when I do it.
 The idea is to transcribe from what’s in your mentality onto tape.”

-Moreover, Jackson searched for character in his music.
+Moreover, Jackson searched long and hard to give his music character.
 “If you take a song like ‘Billie Jean’, where the bass line is the prominent, dominant piece, the protagonist of the song, the main driving riff that you hear, getting the character of that riff to be just the way you want it to be, that takes a lot of time,” he told Ebony Magazine in 2007.
 “Listen, you’re hearing four basses on there, doing four different personalities, and that’s what gives it the character.
 But it takes a lot of work.”

 In Jackson’s opinion, melodies took music around the world.
 “I think, like, the rap thing that is happening now, when it first came out, I always felt that it was gonna take more of a melodic structure to make it more universal, ‘cause not everybody speaks English.
 And you are limited to your country.
 But when you can have a melody, and everybody can hum a melody, then that’s when it became France, the Middle East, everywhere!” he told Ebony.

 “You have to be able to hum it, from the farmer in Ireland to the lady who scrubs toilets in Harlem to anybody who can whistle, to a child poppin’ their fingers.
 You have to be able to hum it.”